wsydney76/craft4-ddev-starter/README.md

 * a text (optial).
 Rendered as markdown
 * a call-to-action button (optional)

+Additionally  `topHtml` and `bottomHtml` params can be passed in that will appear, you guessed it, at the top or bottom.

 The hero area should be rendered via `_layouts/partials/hero-area-display.twig`.